The Alpha Course

 The Alpha course spread during the 1990s, initially in the UK and then internationally, as more churches and groups found it a helpful way to answer questions about the Christian faith in an informal setting.
 There are now over 33,500 courses worldwide in 169 countries and it is supported by all the major denominations.
 Over 19 million people worldwide have now attended an Alpha course, an opportunity to explore the meaning of life, running in tens of thousands of churches of all denominations across the world.

 The Alpha course is organised as a series of sessions over 10 weeks.
-It typically includes supper or a meal, a talk (often a video of one by Nicky Gumbel) and then discussion in small groups.
+It typically includes supper or a meal, a video presentation and then discussion in small groups.
 The talks aim to cover the basic beliefs of the Christian faith.
 The complete list of talk titles, which follows the chapters of Gumbel's book Questions of Life, is:

 Is there more to life than this? (previously Christianity: Boring, Untrue and Irrelevant?)

 Why did Jesus die?

 Why and how should I read the Bible?

 How can I be filled with the Holy Spirit?

 Why and how should I tell others?